Measured asymptotic expanders and rigidity for Roe algebras: Introduction

 \begin{introcor} There exist box spaces with bounded geometry that do not coarsely embed into any $L^p$-space for $1\leq p<\infty$, but affirmatively answer Problem~\ref{ProblemRigidity}. \end{introcor}

 In \cite[Thereom~1.2 and Thereom~1.3]{AT18}, Arzhantseva and Tessera constructed two examples of finitely generated groups as split extensions of two groups coarsely embeddable into Hilbert space but which themselves do not coarsely embed into Hilbert space.
 Hence Problem~\ref{ProblemRigidity} also has a positive answer for these two finitely generated groups, as they contain no sparse subspaces consisting of ghostly measured asymptotic expanders by Proposition~\ref{prop:AT15 analogue}.
 However, the rigidity for these groups is \emph{not} new at all and has already been verified in \cite{rigidity_CBC}.
-Indeed, we simply apply \cite[Theorem~1.5]{rigidity_CBC} because these two groups satisfy the coarse Baum-Connes conjecture with coefficients (see \cite[Remark~2.10 and Proposition~2.11]{rigidity_CBC}).
-On the other hand, we do not know whether the box spaces in Theorem~\ref{examples} satisfy the coarse Baum-Connes conjecture (see \cite[Section~8]{AT15}).
+Indeed, we simply apply \cite[Theorem~1.5]{rigidity_CBC} because these two groups satisfy the coarse Baum-Connes conjecture \emph{with coefficients} (see \cite[Remark~2.10 and Proposition~2.11]{rigidity_CBC}).

-We end the introduction by asking the following two questions: \begin{question} Are ghostly measured asymptotic expanders counterexamples to the rigidity problem (Problem~\ref{ProblemRigidity})? \end{question}
+We end the introduction by asking the following two questions: \begin{question} Are ghostly measured asymptotic expanders obstacles to Problem~\ref{ProblemRigidity} (2)? \end{question}

 \begin{question} In the last decade, a theory of ``high dimensional expanders'' has begun to emerge (see \cite{MR3966743} for a detailed survey).
 Therefore, it is natural to ask: can we define \emph{``measured asymptotic expanders in high dimensions''} such that the corresponding Theorem~\ref{thm: main result} holds for all block-rank-$n$ projections for $n\in \N$? \end{question}